GreysonSpencer/4450-final-project/README.md

     Variable3 = 7
 ```
 ### Phase 3
 Phase 3 includes the implementation of comments, while loops, and for loops.
 A comment is simply a "#" symbol followed by the rest of the characters on that line.
 Comments can have their own line or can start following code on a line.
 A while loop is defined as the "while" keyword followed by some expression to be evaluated, a colon (":"), and any number of lines of expressions indented once more so than the line containing the while expression.
 Similarly, a for loop is defined as the "for" keyword followed by some expression to be evaluated, a colon (":"), and any number of lines of expressions indented once more so than the line containing the for expression.
 Unlike the while expression, an expression used in a for expression contains the "in" keyword (see a valid example below).
-While and for loops can be nested.
+While and for loops can be nested as well.
+Additionally, "break" and "continue" statmenets are also permitted.
 Example of a valid comment:
 ```
 # This is a comment example!